thangle89/PersonalBlog/content/blog/practical-function-compositions-in-js/index.md

     }
 }
 ```
-The class has `then` api now, but how an object from `MyPromise` get resolved or rejected ?
+The class has `then` API now, but how can an object instance of `MyPromise` get resolved or rejected ?

 If you look more carefully, when the constructor function of Promise accepts a function, that function argument contains the asynchronous action.
 After the asynchronous action finishes, it triggers `resolve()` to update the state of the promise.
 Thus the function argument `fn` in our case have to be called inside the constructor with `resolve` and `reject` as 2 functional inputs.